SirAnselot/JSVendor/README.md

 # JSVendor
-JavaScript-Vendor collection with script to compile a custom selection of frameworks in one .min.js to keep pagerequests for vendors under control.
-This collection should grow as other usefull frameworks are added and new stable versions of included frameworks are released.
-Older Versions are kept to test compatibility of custom combinations.
+JavaScript-Vendor collection with script to compile a custom selection of frameworks in one .min.js to keep page-requests in projects under control.
+The collection should grow as other frameworks turn out as indispensable and new stable versions are released.
+Older Versions are kept to quickly turn back to, if incompatibilities in custom combinations of a project occure.

 TOC: tba.